Proudly Driven by Community

 Mike Eisenfeld

-Energy and Climate Program Manager
+Energy and Climate Program Director

 Mike joined SJCA in 2006 following ten years as an environmental consultant in the Four Corners region.
 Mike works on energy issues including coal, oil/gas, air quality and public lands.
 He specializes in the National Environmental Policy Act, Federal Land Policy & Management Act, and Endangered Species Act compliance.
 Mike has a B.A. from Bates College and a M.A. in Environmental Policy and Management from the University of Denver.